-In this post, you’ll find more context on the usage-based metric called workload that anchors our subscription offerings so that you can make informed decisions about which plan is right for you.
+In this post, you’ll find more context and answers to common questions about workload, the usage-based metric that’s linked to our pricing plans.
+This will help you decide which plan is right for you.

 What is workload?

-Workload is a metric that measures the work that Bubble does to power your app.
-In other words, this is Bubble’s way of quantifying all the underlying activities your app does as it runs.
+Workload is a metric that represents the server resources needed to host, run, and scale apps built on Bubble.
+In other words, it’s Bubble’s way of quantifying all the underlying server activities your app does as it runs.

 Workload is measured in workload units (WU) on a monthly basis, and it captures a variety of activities that Bubble apps perform, including database operations, workflows, and web interactions.
 You can find the full list of workload inputs in the Bubble Manual.